 — Resident, HMP Lewes

-iRest Yoga Nidra can help inmates and people recently released from prison to deal with the stresses of everyday life.
+iRest meditation can help residents and people in recovery recently to deal with the stresses and 'ds-ease' of everyday life.
 It teaches strategies for managing thoughts and feelings that drive offending and violent behaviours.
 It has been scientifically evaluated in more than 30 studies and found to be safe and efficacious in experimental trials (read about the research here).

 iRest can also support prison staff by helping them to bring balance into their lives.
 This form of mindfulness-based practice provides tools for managing the daily challenges and stress of working in prison environments.